My Favorite Cars From The 2025 Pebble Beach Tour ‘d Elegance

 1962 Shelby Cobra

-This Cobra didn’t finish the Tour de France, but it was raced around France much more successfully, with Vincent winning six out of the eight races he entered.
-It changed hands in France, was sold to Casablanca, and then returned to France before moving to Switzerland, undergoing several color changes along the way.
-In 2006, it was purchased by legendary collector Bruce Meyer in California, who commissioned a restoration and repainted it in his favorite color, black.
+This Cobra didn’t finish the Tour de France, but it was later successfully raced around France, with Vincent winning six of the eight races he entered.
+It spent most of the next 40 years in Europe, except for a brief period in Casablanca.
+In 2006, it was purchased by legendary Californian collector Bruce Meyer, who commissioned a restoration and repainted it in his favorite color, black.
 Bruce still owns CSX 2001, and he drove it on the Tour.

 1951 Ferrari 340 America Touring Barchetta